jpabdou/dead-link-finder/README.md

 This script I made to search for dead links in the markdown files within a project repository directory.

-To run the script, add the repository folder to the root of the dead-link-finder directory and input `npm install` in Terminal to install dependencies.
+To run the script, add the repository folder to the root of the dead-link-finder directory and enter `npm install` in Terminal to install dependencies.

 Then, start the script by entering `npm start` in Terminal at the root of the dead-link-finder directory.